AlpetGexha/Voting-App/README.md

 # Voting App
 Introducing my new project "Voting App" - the perfect solution for secure, easy and efficient voting.
 With our app, you can vote from anywhere, at any time, using your mobile device or computer.
 Our user-friendly interface makes it easy for you to cast your vote, and our state-of-the-art security measures ensure that your vote is protected and counted accurately.
-Whether you're voting in an election, a company poll, or a community survey, our app is the perfect choice.
 Try it out today and experience the convenience and power of online voting.

 ![Front Page](https://user-images.githubusercontent.com/50520333/214744944-c5c9ce21-fb2b-4427-9347-c0eb9d85e6b4.png)